ardanlabs/gotraining/topics/go/packages/encoding/README.md

 ## Notes

-* Support for Decoding and Encoding JSON and XML are provided by the standard libary.
+* Support for Decoding and Encoding JSON and XML are provided by the standard library.
 * This package gets better and better with every release.

 ## Links